-The XIV “OCCUPATION and HEALTH” Russian National Congress
+The XV “OCCUPATION and HEALTH” Russian National Congress

 The working population on the globe accounts for more than 3 billion people who produce and maintain the material basis of society.
 Promotion of workers’ health is both a prerequisite of increased work productivity and a base of wellbeing and sustainable socio-economic development of all nations in the world.
 As it goes form the above-mentioned, the major problem nowadays is connected with the preservation of work force, provision of life quality and health by creating favorable conditions at work sites and in general life, providing timely qualified health care including the one organized directly at workplaces.